01 of 05

 Disney’s Hollywood Studios for Wimps

-The final stop is the Tinseltown-themed Disney's Hollywood Studios.
+The final stop is the Tinseltown-themed Disney’s Hollywood Studios.
 Instead of passively sitting in a darkened movie theater and watching films, however, guests often get in on the action here.
-And there are two rides that offer beaucoup action.
+And there are three rides that offer beaucoup action.

 Rides to (Probably) Avoid at Disney's Hollywood Studios